ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-selfie-app-using-mediapipe-multimodality/9-avoid-redundant-requests.md

 ---
-title: Avoid duplicated photo capture requests
+title: Avoid duplicate photo capture requests
 weight: 9

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-So far, we have implemented the core logic for mediating MediaPipe's face and gesture task results and executing photo captures.
+So far, you have implemented the core logic for MediaPipe's face and gesture task results and executing photo captures.
 However, the view controller does not communicate its execution results back to the view model.
 This introduces risks such as photo capture failures, frequent or duplicate requests, and other potential issues.

 ## Introduce camera readiness state

-It is a best practice to complete the data flow cycle by providing callbacks for the view controller's states.
+It is best practice to complete the data flow cycle by providing callbacks for the view controller's states.
 This ensures that the view model does not emit values in undesired states, such as when the camera is busy or unavailable.

 1. Navigate to `MainViewModel` and add a `MutableStateFlow` named `_isCameraReady` as a  private member variable.
 This keeps track of whether the camera is busy or unavailable.